“You’re slightly less incompetent than my last partner.” This adventure was equally the most amazing and most awful experience of my life.

 As amazing and awe-inspiring a mountain, as much as I was learning about myself, as challenged as I felt, and as proud as I was to be doing this, the feeling was undeniable.
 It wasn’t worth it.

 My climbing partner was unforgiving.
-We descended mostly unroped, she angry and frustrated, me guilty and relieved.
-The second evening, a storm threatened to keep us tent bound, but thankfully passed quickly, and the sun greeted us again in the morning.
+We descended mostly unroped, possibly the most dangerous thing you can do on Denali, she angry and frustrated, me guilty and relieved.
+The second evening, a storm threatened to keep us tent bound.
+She screamed at me for an hour about how we needed to find a way to get along and who the hell was I to take up so much space in the tent.
+I sarcastically apologized for being 5’11” to her 5’6″.
+Thankfully, the storm passed quickly, and the sun greeted us again in the morning.
 Luck held, and we caught the last flight off the glacier that afternoon.
-We had an amicable dinner that evening, then parted ways.
+We ate dinner in an deeply uncomfortable silence that evening, parting ways the next day, but not before she got in more sarcastic comments about how rich I must be to just be able to change my flight back home while she was just stuck there.

 I am appreciative of the opportunity she gave me as much as I am sorry the story doesn’t have a better ending.